 Reviewing Facts and Circumstances of Murder Case

-Obviously, we’re going to look at the facts and circumstances of the case by reviewing the police report.
-I like to talk to the prosecutor to kind of see what their theory of the case is and what they’re going to try to argue in the criminal case, and then obviously talk to my client.
+We're going to look at the facts and circumstances of the case by reviewing the police report.
+I like to talk to the prosecutor to see what their theory of the case is and what they're going to try to argue in the criminal case, and then obviously talk to my client.

-Sometimes we have no choice but to go to trial because the prosecutors will not offer any type of a resolution that the defendant would take.
-For example, if they’re offering some sentence that includes life — for example, 15 to life; 25 to life — a lot of times defendants don’t want to take that resolution because there’s no guarantee that they’ll ever get out of custody again.
-So, they figure they might as well try the case and try to get a better result.
+Sometimes we have no choice but to go to trial because the prosecutors will not offer any resolution that the defendant would take.
+For example, if they're offering some sentence that includes life — for example, 15 to life; 25 to life — many times defendants don't want to take that resolution because there's no guarantee that they'll ever get out of custody again.
+So, they figure they might as well try the case and get a better result.

 Negotiation with Prosecutor